Five foods to boost nutrition during pregnancy

 5. Walnuts

-A great source of protein, fibre and healthy saturated fats.
-Pop them in your salads, breakfast muesli, stir fries or just have them on their own as a snack.
+Walnuts are a great source of protein, fibre, and healthy fats.
+Toss them into salads, muesli, stir-fries, or enjoy them on their own.

-The omega fats in walnuts are good for your baby’s brain and eye development.
+The omega fats in walnuts are particularly beneficial for your baby’s brain and eye development.